detailed information on derived variables

-#3 Updated by Redmine Admin over 6 years ago
+#3 Updated by Redmine Admin almost 7 years ago

 - % Done changed from 50 to 80

 We are planning a better and more detailed documentation of all the income variables with the Mainstage Wave 4 release if not earlier.

-#5 Updated by Redmine Admin over 6 years ago
+#5 Updated by Redmine Admin almost 7 years ago

 We are currently revising the strategy for imputation and gross-net conversion with direct bearings on the derived income variables.
 We will update this post once we have a timetable for the release.
 Please note that the queationnaires are fully documented and the collected data are available for anyone wishing to use the data.

-#6 Updated by Zoe Oldfield over 6 years ago
+#6 Updated by Zoe Oldfield almost 7 years ago